Short biography of Rob van der Mei

 I have built up a huge network of research contacts and collaborations with industries and governments, and established many public-private partnerships.

-My research interests include emergency response systems, predictive policing, management of road traffic, HR analytics, modeling and scalability
+My research interests include emergency response systems, predictive policing, management of road traffic, modeling and scalability

 analysis of ICT systems, mobility, service logistics, freight logistics, grid computing, revenue management, military operations research,